-The anticipated final cost of the ODA’s construction and infrastructure programme is £6,714 million, a £47 million reduction since the previous report in June this year.
-With additional savings in the period to 30 September 2012, the amount saved by the ODA against the original budget has now reached £1,004 million.
+The anticipated final cost (AFC) of the Olympic Delivery Authority’s (ODA) construction and infrastructure programme is £6.761 billion.
+This is a decrease of £16 million since the previous quarter.
+With additional savings in the period to 31 May 2012, the amount saved by the ODA against the original budget has now reached £1,004 million.
 There remains a total of £476 million of uncommitted contingency within the £9.3 billion public sector funding package.

-I would like to commend this report to the Members of both Houses and thank them for their interest in and support for the London 2012 games over the past few years.
-This is the final report on the games, but further public updates will be made as required until the completion of the programme in 2014.
+I would like to commend this report to the members of both Houses and thank them for their continued interest in and support for the London 2012 games.